CharlotteOS-Deprecated/Catalyst/README.md

 # Catalyst
-Catalyst is the kernel of the Singularity operating system.
+Catalyst is the kernel of CharlotteOS.
 It is written in portable C23 and assembly language.

 ## Status